 In the academic sphere, important contributions have been made to the study of Mexico’s electoral geography.
 Authors like Martínez Assad (1990), Molinar (1990) and Emmerich (1993) analyze how changes in the electoral geography have affected electoral results and the balance of power in the country.
 Gómez Tagle and Valdés (2000) and Isla (2007) point to the connections between socioeconomic traits in the population, their geographic distribution, and citizens’ voting preferences.
 Along the same lines, Sonnleitner (2013b) stresses the social, collective and territorial characteristics of voting patterns in Mexico.
 Sonnleitner (2001, 2013a) and González (2008) argue that despite regulatory changes in the last two decades, Mexico’s indigenous population remains politically unrepresented, because of redistricting processes that are carried out with no regard to the differences, and even antagonisms, among geographically proximate indigenous communities.

-This literature offers detailed and interesting descriptions of the territorial breakdown of the vote, but has not undertaken an in-depth discussion of issues like the criteria used by the EMB for boundary delimitation (like López 2006 or López and Soto 2008), the optimization models used by the electoral board (as in Rincón García et al. 2015) or parties’ intervention with the redistricting authority (as in Trelles et al. 2015).
-There is fertile ground for ongoing analysis of the intersection between technical, regulatory and methodological aspects in redistricting, as well as the political impact these various dimensions have on the generation of electoral maps.
-We believe the availability of analyzable information is a prerequisite –which is still far from being a reality– for pursuing this line of research.
+This literature offers detailed and interesting descriptions of the territorial breakdown of the vote, but has not undertaken an in-depth discussion of issues such as the criteria used by the EMB for boundary delimitation (like López 2006 or López and Soto 2008), the optimization models used by the electoral board (as in Rincón García et al. 2015) or parties’ intervention with the redistricting authority (as in Trelles et al. 2015).
+There is fertile ground for ongoing analysis of the intersection between technical, regulatory and methodological aspects in redistricting, as well as the political impact that these various dimensions have on the generation of electoral maps.
+We believe that the availability of analyzable information is a prerequisite –ambitious, yet obtainable– for pursuing this line of research.